KaenChan/rank-kernel-appr/README.md

 Rank-kernel-appr is a ranking SVM (RankSVM) algorithm with kernel approximation to solve the problem of lengthy training time of kernel RankSVM.

-Supported kernel approximation methods
+Kernel approximation methods
 - The Nystrom method
 - Improved Nystrom method
 - Random Fourier features

-Supported RankSVM
+Linear RankSVM
 - RankSVM-primal
 - Fenchel